Projects & Studies

 The Clear Creek watershed is located in southern Harris County.
 The watershed encompasses portions of Harris, Galveston, Brazoria and Fort Bend counties; 16 cities including Houston, Brookside Village, Pearland, Friendswood, League City, Pasadena, the Clear Lake Area communities and 5 drainage/flood control districts.

 Clear Creek flows from west to east through Clear Lake and into Galveston Bay.
 Armand Bayou is the largest tributary to Clear Creek and is a separate watershed.
 The Clear Creek watershed covers approximately 197 square miles and includes two primary streams: Clear Creek and Turkey Creek.
 There are about 154 miles of open streams within the watershed, including the primary streams and tributary channels.
-The estimated population within the Clear Creek watershed (Harris County portion) is just over 118,000.
+Based on the 2010 U.S. Census, the estimated population of the Harris County portion of the Clear Creek watershed is 164,172.

 Clear Creek Second Outlet Channel Gated Structure.